The Prover / Earner Conditional Receiver

 - Live in partnership with your essence (body, mind and soul); allowing a fuller expression of your essential nature through your body

 Jay came to me recently divorced.
 He had shared that he didn’t feel like he measured up to the stereotype of what I man should be.
 He was a sensitive soul who grew up in a part of the country that favored a more rugged, physical demeanor.
 This past experience and his recent divorce had him doubting his worth.

-To try to overcome this perceived lack, John became a Prover.
+To try to overcome this perceived lack, Jay became a Prover.
 He worked long hours, pushed himself and avoided doing the things he really enjoyed like painting and taking walks in nature.
 He thought highly of his colleagues and wanted to earn their respect, so he pushed himself to do better work, but he hardly ever gave himself credit for the good work he accomplished.
 He was looking for approval from his colleagues so that he could feel better about himself.
 This became a exhausting cycle that never gave Jay the satisfaction and self-confidence he desired.

 Through our work together, Jay started to own his worth outright instead of making it conditional on achieving more or getting the approval of others.
 Doing the things that made his heart sing, like creating art, playing with his daughters, and taking long walks, gave him energy.
 They nourished him and he felt more like himself.
 These were some of the ways he valued himself.
 As he consistently did things that honored who he was, the more confident he felt and his trust in himself grew.